 June 15 – the opposition date – features the ringed planet at its closest to Earth and brightest in our sky.
 Saturn is the faintest of the bright planets.
 It’s still pretty bright, but, normally, you wouldn’t pick it out from among the stars.
-But around May of 2013, you can view Saturn fairly easily, because Saturn appears as bright as the brightest stars.
-Saturn shines a touch brighter than Spica, the brightest star to light up the constellation Virgo.
-Around opposition on April 28, as we went between the sun and Saturn, the ringed planet was at its closest to Earth and brightest in our sky.
-Now, in May 2013, Saturn ascends in the eastern sky in the hours after sunset.
-Very easy to spot, if you know how to identify it.
+But around May or June of 2016, you can view Saturn fairly easily, because Saturn appears as bright as the brightest stars.
+Saturn shines even more brightly than Antares, the brightest star in Scorpius.

-Because we will pass Saturn – the sixth planet outward from the sun – from an inside track around the sun, the ringed planet will look as if it’s going backward (retrograde) in front of the fixed stars of the Zodiac for several months.
+Because we will pass Saturn – the sixth planet outward from the sun – from an inside track around the sun, the ringed planet will look as if it’s going backward (retrograde) in front of the fixed stars of the zodiac for several months.
 In 2017, Saturn retrogrades – moves westward in front of the stars, in contrast to its regular, eastward motion – from April 6 until August 25.

 One last thing, for you telescope users: from February 11, 1996, to September 4, 2009, the south side of Saturn’s rings was facing in Earth’s direction.
 Since then, we’ve been looking at the north side of the rings.
-In March 2013, the rings are inclined at 19o from edge-on.
-The inclination will shrink to a minimum of 17o in July and will increase to a maximum of 22o by the end of the year.
+Throughout 2017, the rings are inclined at about the maximum of 27o from edge-on, making 2017 an especially good year for observing the north side of Saturn’s rings.

 Saturn basics.
 Earth travels around the sun once a year, while Saturn takes about 29-and-a-half years to orbit the sun once.
 Earth’s orbit is smaller, and we move faster than this outer planet.
 So once a year, we pass between Saturn and the sun and gain another lap on the planet.

-You might realize from what I just said that Saturn is relatively slow-moving in orbit and, therefore, slow to change its position against the background stars.
-That’s why the early stargazers called it “the oldest of the old sheep.”
+You might realize from what we just said that Saturn is relatively slow-moving in orbit and, therefore, slow to change its position against the background stars.
+That’s why the early stargazers called it the oldest of the old sheep.

 Like all planets, Saturn is lovely to gaze upon.
 Its golden color is fascinatingly reminiscent of wonderful spacecraft photos of Saturn.
 It’s a real place, after all, not just a light in the sky.
 Plus, Saturn’s brightness waxes and wanes in a subtle way throughout every year, making it fun to watch.

-Bottom line: The best time for viewing the planet Saturn in 2013 has been late April and May.
-The ringed planet is at its brightest and in the sky all night, or nearly so.
+Bottom line: The best time for viewing the planet Saturn in 2017 comes in June and July.
+The ringed planet will be at its brightest and in the sky all night, or nearly so.
 Why?
-Because we passed between Saturn and the sun on April 28.
-Saturn is noticeable throughout 2013 because it’s near a bright star, Spica in the constellation Virgo.
+Because we’ll pass between Saturn and the sun on June 15.
+Saturn can be found near the Scorpion and the star Antares.
 Enjoy!